 September 1981 – Florence is in the grip of enthusiasm for the new sounds coming from the United Kingdom: new wave, dark and punk.
-A handful of young (some of them, very young) entrepreneurs decide to create an innovative and alternative club in Florence, open to the new styles: Tenax is born Its boom is not immediate, but within a few months the club becomes a meeting point for emerging artists, fashion designers and musicians – a sort of Greenwich Village of the Tuscan capital, and not only.
+A handful of young (some very young) entrepreneurs decide to create an innovative, alternative and attentive to new styles discotheque in Florence: thus Tenax was born.
+Its boom is not immediate, but within a few months the club becomes a meeting point for emerging artists, fashion designers and musicians – a sort of Greenwich Village of the Tuscan capital, and not only.

 Music enthusiasts with good memory won’t forget the concerts of groups like Spandau Ballet, Visage, Bauhaus, the Psychedelic Furs, New Order, the Sisters of Mercy which, at the time, are considered the elite of music.
 At the console are alternating Frank Alabastro, Enrico Tagliaferri, Larry and Leo Daddi – all DJs with very personal styles and destined to make the history of nightlife, as Tenax is about to become the most popular discotheque in Italy.

 These are the years of the “Ultra” Wednesdays, of the Blade Runner staging, of the China Town events… while on the stage are performing Tears For Fear, Tuxedomoon, the Human League, D.A.F., Litfiba, Frankie Goes To Hollywood.
 Tenax also shows up on the then Minister Gianni De Michelis’ guide of the most popular discotheques.